 Shelving is at capacity and the collection is capped at 27,200 books and media - one-half the on-site collection needed.
 Seating capacity is extremely low.
 There is no acoustical separation between active areas, such as the children's space, and areas for quiet, concentrated reading and study.
 Many visitors report that they use the library only to pick up and drop off borrowed materials due to the lack of space and seating.
 Seven public access computers are in constant use.
 Visitors waiting to use a computer occupy seats needed by others.
 Adults monopolize the computers during open hours, preventing children's and teens' access to the equipment.
 There is no separate space for Library programs or meetings.
 Storytelling and other events for children and families take place in the open access public space.
-The building's lack of space and inadequate infrastructure limit opportunities to take advantage of service innovations and self service technology.
+Lack of building space and infrastructure limits opportunities to take advantage of service innovations and self service technology.